There are two types of people in the world. Cooking show people, and everybody else. This is my working theory anyway.

 Now is a time when we want to hang out with people in kitchens more than ever.
 Cooking shows allow us to do that.
 And with platforms like YouTube, there is even less flashy extra stuff getting between us and our beloved hosts.
 A prime example – The Bon Appetit test kitchen team have all been provided with tripods to film themselves cooking from their homes.
 They’re ahead of the (hopefully flattening) curve!
 And I’m on here for it.

 One of my deepest desires is to create a kitchen hang-out environment that makes you feel at home.
 A place to have a good chuckle and maybe even learn a thing or two.
-I attempt this every week on YouTube–thanks to the generous help of my incredible partner/cameraman/director/editor Hristo.
+I attempt this every week on YouTube.
 If you decide to join me, I hope I provide some connection and comfort to ease you through the day.

 And if you’re just looking for recipes, I’ve got some of those too.